Aokiri/Aokiri/README.md

 ### Hello there! 👋

 Hi!
-My name is Alan Dominguez 'AKA' Aokiri, I'm currently work as cybersecurity analyst and software developer.
+My name is Alan Dominguez 'AKA' Aokiri.
 +6 years of experience in the IT industry, I love learning new things and creating well funded projects, that's why I started my career long time ago in IT, and now I'm in Cybersecurity and Programming.

 Also, for years I've been acquiring knowledge together with my curiosity and selftaught nature.

-- 🔭 I’m currently working as a Freelancer.
-- 🌱 I’m currently preparing for the OSCP Certificate and more.
+- 🌱 I’m currently preparing for Cyberesecurity Certifications and more.
 - 💬 Ask me about Cybersecurity, Python, C#, Bash...

 ## Used